Related

 Bathing suits are only part of Turkey’s flourishing Islamic market.
 There are also Islamic camping sites, spas and beach resorts that segregate men and women.
 Caprice Hotel on the Aegean Sea coast, for example, advertises “a modern vacation complex … where the sound of prayer is heard five times a day.”

 Erdogan’s $25 bathing suit includes a headscarf, a long-armed top and full-length pants.
 It fits loosely so as not to show off the outlines of her body and is made of a synthetic material that dries quickly.
-It features a design that looks like denim dotted with yellow shooting stars.
+It features a design that looks like denim solid with yellow shooting stars.

 With all that fabric, the suits still aren’t perfect for swimming.